wagiminator/MCU-Templates/CH32V203/template/tools/readme.md

 - [isp55e0](https://github.com/frank-zago/isp55e0)
 - [wchisp](https://github.com/ch32-rs/wchisp)

-# 2-Wire Serial Debug Interface
+# Serial 2-Wire Debug Interface
 ## WCH-LinkE
 To program the microcontroller via the serial debug interface, you will need a special programming device.
-The [WCH-LinkE](http://www.wch-ic.com/products/WCH-Link.html) (pay attention to the "E" in the name) is a suitable option for this purpose and can be purchased commercially.
+The [WCH-LinkE](http://www.wch-ic.com/products/WCH-Link.html) (pay attention to the "E" in the name) is a suitable option for this purpose and can be purchased commercially for around $3.
 This debugging tool is compatible with most WCH RISC-V and ARM-based microcontrollers.

 To use the WCH-Link on Linux, you need to grant access permissions beforehand by executing the following commands:
 ```